nimittnim/RockPapersScissors/README.md

-# RockPapersScissors
+# RockPaperScissors
-Game of Rock, Paper and Scissors implemented using Javascript, CSS and HTML
+This is a simple game of Rock paper scissors